Tax Planning – 2018 Tipschandra

 - insurance – landlord, income protection

 Before prepaying deductible property expenses, it is prudent to check on how your tax return may look for that financial year.
 Do a bit of forecasting.
-Property Tax Specialists does this with clients who are on annual support programs.
+Property Tax Specialist does this with clients who are on annual support programs.

 If you have investment properties – which are negatively geared (the interest and expenses are larger than the rental income) the negative component will be offset against other income such as salary, reducing your taxable income – reducing your marginal rate of tax and your tax liability.